Mastering the Three-Pointer Technique in AlgorithmsUnleash the Power of the Three-Pointer Technique for Optimized Code

 Algorithms are the backbone of any effective software solution, and mastering them is key to becoming a successful programmer.
 However, even experienced developers can find themselves struggling with computational bottlenecks when not employing the right techniques.
 One strategy that has gained popularity for its effectiveness in solving a variety of problems is the Three-Pointer Technique.
 This technique can significantly optimize your algorithms and make your code run faster and more efficiently.

 In this comprehensive guide, we will explore the Three-Pointer Technique in detail, including its mechanics, how it differs from the two-pointer technique, and its applications in solving array and linked list problems.
 The aim is to equip you with a powerful tool that you can use to optimize algorithms and tackle problems in a more efficient manner.
-Whether you are preparing for coding interviews or looking to improve the runtime of your existing code, this guide has you covered.
+Whether you are preparing for coding interviews, optimizing real-world applications, or looking to improve the runtime of your existing code, this guide has you covered.

 function findTriplets(arr, target) {